centreon/centreon-documentation/versioned_docs/version-24.10/alerts-notifications/dashboards.md

 | Group monitoring           | Displays the distribution of current statuses on selected groups of resources, as a table.   |
 | MAP - Display a view            |  Allows you to select and visualize a map created from the MAP module.  |
 | Metrics graph         | Displays metrics for a given time period.                                                                                |
 | Resource table                 | Displays data on resource status and events, centralized in a table.
+Also displays [resources linked to a ticket](../alerts-notifications/ticketing.md#widget-configuration) or not.
 | Single metric          | Displays the value of a single metric as a text, a gauge or a bar chart.   |
 | Status chart     | Displays the distribution of current statuses on selected resources, as a chart.      |
 | Status grid     | Displays the current status of selected resources, as a grid.      |